 ☑️ The admissions team is helpful, supportive, and does not pressure you to enrol

-☑️ The legal assistant program has a good graduate employment rate (this means the percentage of graduates who get hired after completing the program...look for at least 85%)
+☑️ The legal assistant program has a good graduate employment rate (the percentage of students who get hired after graduation).
+Look for at least 85%.

 These are all key points to research and ask about when you speak with Admissions.
 Your Admissions Advisor should be able to answer all your questions, and provide any additional information you need, to make your final decision.